-Client and contacts
+Partner companies, client and contacts

 If you do business with Workz (as a supplier or customer) we need to store your contact information for the duration of the project and afterwards as required by the laws of accounting.
 This information is needed for things like invoicing, any potential IRS audits, and to be able to contact you later on matters relating to the project.

 So, if you have bought services from us, or the other way around, some personal data cannot be deleted.
 But we will never use this data to target you for unsolicited marketing.

 Through our email-provider and CRM-systems we also keep track of the conversations we have with existing and potential customers, partners and collaborators.
 We do this to make sure we do not forget agreements and to minimise the risk of us contacting people more then once about the same topic or us contacting people who would rather that we did not.

 As a general rule though, we do not contact or target people as individuals but rather as representatives of their companies or organisations.
 Any personal data stored will be limited to contact details and a history of interactions.
 You can at any time contact us to find out what we know about you and to have us delete it.